Our Home IN Bolivia

 Adventures + Things To Do In Bolivia

 We love Bolivia because it is still an under-explored country that hasn't been remodelled by tourism.
-You will get the real experience instead of living in a tourist bubble.
-Here, authentic culture and raw adventure awaits you...
+While there are heaps of incredible things to do, the cultural experience is as authentic as it gets and the adventures are raw...

 Explore Salar de Unyuni

 The Salar is the worlds largest salt flat, left behind by a prehistoric ocean.
-It is so large that you may find yourself in the middle of a white expanse of nothingness against a dark blue sky.
-Many people travel to Bolivia just for this wonder of nature and to take the most surreal pictures that mess with perception of size.
+It's so large that after about an hour of driving, you will yourself surrounded by nothing but endless white against a dark blue sky.
+Many people travel to Bolivia just for this wonder of nature and to take those surreal pictures that mess with perception of size.

 Hit the 'Death Road'

-Leave from a high-altitude plain near La Paz, and follow expert guides downhill for 40 miles (64 km) on a narrow, winding road carved into the mountainside.
-Mountain Biking extreme!
+Starting at the high-altitude summit two hours from La Paz, a mountain bike expert guides us down into the jungle for 40 miles (64 km) on a narrow, winding road carved into the mountainside.

 Sail On Top of the World

-Let's cruise the world's highest navigable body of water - 12,500 feet above sea level.
-Pass Inca ruins, trek the lakes island Isla del Sol, set up your tent, enjoy a campfire and the billion star hotel nature has to offer.
+Let's cruise the world's highest navigable body of water – 12,500 feet above sea level.
+Explore Inca ruins, trek the Isla del Sol, set up your tent, build a campfire and sleep under a billion stars, with clear sight of the Milky Way galaxy.

 Conquer MOunt Illimani